ABOUT DORMER LOFT CONVERSIONS

 Building a dormer onto an existing roof can transform a cramped and dark loft into new usable space with lots of natural light and ventilation.

 This type of conversion is perfect for maximising practical ceiling height, allowing for additional bedrooms, en-suite, built in wardrobes and offers flexibility with staircase layout.
-There are also flexible design choices depending on your budget, including adding large windows or even French doors and a juliette balcony.
+There are also flexible design choices depending on your budget, including adding large windows or even French doors and a Juliet balcony.

 Dormer loft conversion can be constructed without gaining planning permission, although planning permission may be required depending on the size and certain specifications.